-The core objective of the commission is to gather and share experience and knowledge of all aspects in the process of opening up collections in a digital environment (value assessment, copyright and Intellectual Property issues, technology, ethics, user experiences, storytelling, curation etc.) in order to increase awareness and grow the value of audiovisual archives worldwide.
+The core objective of the commission is to gather and share experience and knowledge of all aspects in the process of opening up collections (value assessment, copyright and Intellectual Property issues, technology, ethics, user experiences, storytelling, curation etc.) in order to increase awareness and grow the value of audiovisual archives worldwide.

 - The value of audiovisual collections